Astra-API/slate/source/includes/intro.md

 > Scroll down for example requests and responses.

 Astra API is a unified API for crypto trading.
-We provide direct market access (DMA) to multiple trading venues, including crypto exchanges, DEXes, and OTC desks.
-Our features include:
+It provides direct market access (DMA) to multiple trading venues, including crypto exchanges, DEXes, and OTC desks.
+Features include:

 - real-time L2 market data via REST and WebSockets
 - order placement, cancellation, and smart order routing